Our Team: Administration

 Robin holds a Bachelor of Science in Health Care Administration from San Jose State University, and a TESOL Certification for Teaching English as a Second Language from UC Berkeley Extension.

-Aubree Haggans is the Payroll Specialist/Administrative Assistant for Omelagah, Inc. As the Payroll Specialist/Administrative Assistant, Aubree manages payroll and provides administrative support for the company.
-Aubree began working in this field of developmental services as a Direct Support Professional in 2007.
+Aubree Haggans is the Payroll Specialist for Omelagah, Inc. As the Payroll Specialist, Aubree manages payroll and provides administrative support for the company.
+Aubree began working in the field of developmental services as a Direct Support Professional in 2007.
 Aubree has established a strong sense of commitment to the agency as she has been with the organization from the early stages of development.
-Aubree coordinates with the program staff to provide support in areas of; payroll, money management, housing, and human resources.
+In addition to payroll, Aubree coordinates with staff members to provide support in areas of; client money management, housing, and human resources.
 Aubree has contributed to creating successful community placements for over 50 clients during her time with the agency.

 Our Team: Program Leadership